mendix/docs/content/appstore/app-services/email-service.md

 1. On the [Email Service](https://marketplace.mendix.com/link/component/118393) page, click **Subscribe** to order a subscription.

 2. Fill in the **Number of End Users**,  [Technical Contact](/developerportal/collaborate/app-roles#technical-contact) information (**First Name**, **Last Name**, **Email Address**), billing account information, and other required information, and then place the order.
-After the order is created successfully, the Technical Contact receives two emails, one is an order confirmation email and the other is an email to confirm the email address.
+The Technical Contact receives an order confirmation email.

-3. Follow the instructions in the email to confirm the email address.
-Once this email address is confirmed, this email address is used as the sender's email address when the app sends an email.

-4. In the order confirmation email, click the link to the Marketplace [Subscriptions](/appstore/general/app-store-overview#subscriptions) page and log in there.
+3. Click the link in the order confirmation email to go to the Marketplace [Subscriptions](/appstore/general/app-store-overview#subscriptions) page and log in there.
+The **Subscriptions** page gives an overview of all the subscriptions of your organization.

-5. In the list of your organization's subscriptions, click the **Email Service** subscription link to open the subscription details page.
+4. Click **Email Service** to open the subscription details page.

-6. Click **Create Binding Keys**.
+5. Click **Create Binding Keys**.

-7. Enter a meaningful name for the binding keys.
+6. Enter a meaningful name for the binding keys.
 Make sure that the name includes the name of the app which uses Email Service.

-8. Click **Create Keys** to generate the **SecretKey** and **UserName**.
+7. Click **Create Keys** to generate the **SecretKey** and **UserName**.

    The system generates **SecretKey** and **UserName** and also returns **MailFromDomain**, **SPFRecordValue**, and **MXRecordValue**.
 For more details on SPF and MX configuration, see the section [SPF and MX Records](#spf-and-mx-records).

    ![](attachments/email-service/binding-key-generation.png)

-9. **Copy** the **SecretKey** and **UserName**.
+8. **Copy** the **SecretKey** and **UserName**.
 You will use them later for app deployment.

+9. After the order is created successfully, the Technical Contact also receives an email to confirm the email address.
+Follow the instructions in the email to confirm the email address.
+Once this email address is confirmed, this email address is used as the sender's email address when the app sends an email.

 ### 3.2 Configuring userName and secretKey for App Deployment